get543/Windows-Scripting/README.md

 # Windows-Scripting
 Doing automation script on Windows using PowerShell.

+**Before executing the scripts you must change the execution policy on running scripts on windows.**

+> `Set-ExecutionPolicy -ExecutionPolicy Bypass -Scope CurrentUser`
+> Allow it to run scripts only for current user.

+> `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope Process`
+> Allow it to run scripts only for current session.

 # `ChangeOutputDevice.ps1`
 - Change output device from my speaker to headphones or vice versa.
 - Change the output device using the device ID.